 The queen cell is usually the largest when compared to other cells.
 The worker bees will make a queen cup after which the queen will lay an egg into it.
 This cell will then be enlarged by the workers resulting in a peanut-shaped cell.

-Each type of queen cell stand out and are easily identifiable.
+Each type of queen cell stands out and is easily identifiable.
 You can point out either of these if you see peanut-shaped cells approximately 1 inch long hanging vertically on the honeycomb.
-They however, will hang on different locations and will be created for different purposes.
+They, however, will hang in different locations and will be created for different purposes.

 Emergency queen cells are similar to the supersedure but are created only when something drastic happens, like the untimely death of a queen.

-Each type of queen cell are peanut shaped and have rough surfaces.
+Each type of queen cell is peanut shaped and has rough surfaces.
 They also have openings that face downwards.
 The presence of swarm cells is an indication that the colony is about to swarm and therefore you need to respond appropriately.
 This might mean splitting the colony into two.
-Supersedure cells however, will mean a queen needs to be replaced and you do not need to worry.
+Supersedure cells, however, will mean a queen needs to be replaced and you do not need to worry.

 Identifying Brood Cells

-Fully matured worker bee pupa chews it way through the wax capping, while the drone pupa will be assisted by the adult workers to chew and get him out of its cell.
-The emerging bee is fully matured and is referred to an adult honey bee.
+A fully matured worker bee pupa chews its way through the wax capping, while the drone pupa will be assisted by adult workers to chew and get out of its cell.
+The emerging bee is fully matured and is referred to as an adult honey bee.

 The brood cells include:

-- Capped worker cells – these are slightly domed in design and are found at the middle of the frame.
+- Capped worker cells – these are slightly domed in design and are found in the middle of the frame.
 They are not translucent as the capped honey cells and are nearly flat.

 - Capped droned cells – these tend to be larger in diameter unlike worker cells and have domed though much higher.
 They are found in groups and at the frame edges.
 The overall shape is a round bullet shape.